 Often we're in a rush to help people feel better, but that can come across like we aren't listening to them.
 When reassuring someone, try to avoid cheering others up by telling them "look on the bright side," too soon.
 For example, rather than saying "Well, at least you got to keep your job," you could say "I'm so sorry you had to cancel your conference presentation, I know you've worked so hard on it.
-Hopefully you get to do it once this thing is over."
+Hopefully you get to do it soon."